salt-die/make_sents/README.md

 AttributeError: can't set attribute
 ```

-`make_sents` can also be used to decorate a class:
+`make_sents` can also be used to decorate a class.
+As a decorator, `make_sents` will add any number of default methods or attributes and instantiate and return the sentinal:

 ```py
 In [7]: @make_sents(getattr=None, setattr='ignore', repr='EMPTY_NODE')